AI-S2/linux-/README.md

 hardware and software interactions

 What are the advantages of using Linux ?
+The advantages of using linux is security, stability, and customization.

 What are the different types of Linux distributions ?
 Explain the Linux architecture ?
 What is shell ?